This is a PR framework for startups.

 Testing: Fixing the Viral Loop

 A viral loop is all about social engineering.
-When someone is exposed to your business and actively exposes your business to another person in their network — that is a viral loop of yours.
+When someone is exposed to your business and actively exposes your business to another person in their network, that is your viral loop.

 Examples of viral loops:

 Youtube: When you see a funny video, you share it with your friends, and some of them share it with their friends.
-If Youtube instead focused on making people upload their videos and then share them, the “time to infect” would be much longer.
+If Youtube instead focused on making people upload and share their videos, the “time to infect” would be much longer.

 Tesla Motors: Geeks, car enthusiasts, and environmentally conscious consumers argue with their friends that electric cars can be cool, look fantastic and compete with fossil-driven cars in terms of performance.
 If Tesla relied on having people see other Teslas on the streets, the “time to infect” would be much longer — since there are still so few Teslas on the streets.